MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-alerts.md

 ## Create a case for an alert

-After an alert is reviewed and triaged, you may need to create a new case to further investigate the risk activity.
+After an alert is reviewed and triaged, you can create a new case to further investigate the risk activity.
 To create a case for an alert, follow these steps:

 1. In the [Microsoft 365 compliance center](https://compliance.microsoft.com), go to **Insider risk management** and select the **Alerts** tab.
 2. On the alerts dashboard, select the alert you want to confirm and create a new case for.